Your Mission is Ours

 The F-35 is an investment in future defense capabilities.
 As the only true 5th generation platform available to Switzerland, the F-35 is designed to be upgraded as technology advances and as threats evolve.
 With an expected in-service life of around 50 years, the F-35 will be a great asset to defend Swiss airspace for decades to come.

-Swiss industry already plays a role in building the F-35, with six suppliers providing components to the aircraft.
+Swiss industry already plays a role in building the F-35, with two suppliers providing components to the aircraft.
 A 5th generation aircraft requires a whole new approach to design, manufacturing and sustainment.

 The F-35 can be acquired at a price competitive with legacy 4th generation aircraft.
 The F-35’s ongoing modernization efforts will ensure it outpaces advancing threats and continue to widen the gap over existing aircraft.
 With 13 participants and counting, the modernization efforts are shared across the growing F-35 enterprise and provide unmatched affordability.
 As we develop and deliver upgraded capabilities, our goal is to maintain or reduce costs across production and sustainment.